MarkCWirt/MIDIUtil/documentation/extending.rst

         if self.tempo != other.tempo:
             return False

-If events are equivalent, the code should return False.
-If they are not equivalent no return should be called.
+If events are not equivalent, the code should return ``False``.
+If they are, the code can be allowed to fall through to its default return of ``True``.

 Create an Accessor Function
 ---------------------------